gavinlyonsrepo/FourteenSegDisplay/README.md

 Library is also designed to work with common anode(If using common anode the transistors PNP will have to switch Digit pin to VCC (not GND as per schematic) to activate.
 Library includes ASCII font and also supports Hexadecimal, Decimal point.
-Optimised low memory footprint.
+Optimized low memory footprint.
 It also provides a function for manually setting segments to any user defined pattern.
 There are two different designs(models) Sketch uses 2516 bytes (8%) of program storage space.
 Maximum is 30720 bytes.
 Global variables use 235 bytes (11%) of dynamic memory, leaving 1813 bytes for local variables.
 Maximum is 2048 bytes.)
-The LDD-F5406RI short-form data-sheet is in extra folder(lib should work all types of LED 14 segment modules just wiring in schematic maybe different, Check your datasheet) The main example file(FourteenSegDisplay_TEST) covers both models, Just change the "model2" and "testnumber" at top of file,
+The LDD-F5406RI short-form datasheet is in extra folder(lib should work all types of LED 14 segment modules just wiring in schematic maybe different, Check your datasheet) The main example file(FourteenSegDisplay_TEST) covers both models, Just change the "model2" and "testnumber" at top of file,